 \subsubsection{VLA 33 GHz continuum}

-We obtained the K-a band JVLA data from the NRAO archival system.
+We obtained the Ka band JVLA data from the NRAO archival system.
 The project number is 13B-051 (PI: Sharon, Chelsea).
 This project consists of a total of 18 execution blocks (EBs) targeting Cloverleaf.
 However, three of them, taken before 22 Oct.
 2013, were corrupted and not usable due to incomplete execution.
 The remaining 15 EBs were taken from 27 Oct.
 2013 to 5 Jan.
 2014, with the B-array configuration.
-The pointing observations were performed at the X-band, and the observations were performed at the K-a band.
-These observations adopted 27 antennas and took a total of $\sim$6.8 hours on source.
+The pointing observations were performed at the X-band, and the observations were performed at the Ka band.
+These observations adopted 27 antennas and took a total of $\sim$6.8 hours on-source time.

 The receiver covers a frequency range of 31.95--34.00\,GHz, with 16 spectral line windows (128\,MHz each) and two polarisations.
 The total bandwidth is $\sim$2 GHz.
 The bandpass/flux calibrator and the gain calibrator are 3C~286 and J1415+1320, respectively.
 The baselines range from 16\,k$\lambda$ to 1192\,k$\lambda$.